nabeelvalley/website/static/content/blog/2020/01-18/gatsby-migration-1.md

 # Introduction

-Lately I've spent a lot of time looking at and playing with Static Site Generators, and for the sake of transparency - they're all a lot more complicated than I was anticipating
+Lately I've been a little concerned with my current SPA approach on my personal site as well as a few others.
+More specifically the high initial load time and just the sheer bundle size are larger than necessary

-My primary concern with the current SPA approach I've been using is the added delay due to the number of calls to the backend which hold up any meaningful content load
+With the aim of solving this problem I've spent a lot of time looking at and playing with Static Site Generators, and for the sake of transparency - they're all a lot more complicated than I was anticipating

 The idea with a static generator is that the "static" content only changes so often, based on this idea we can pre-load the content onto the page, or generate pages based on the data that we're planning to load in - that's what we're going to try to do